michelou/dotty-examples/README.md

 #### `setenv.bat`

-We execute the `setenv` command once to setup our development environment:
+The `setenv` command is executed once to setup your development environment:

 <pre style="margin:10px 0 0 30px;font-size:80%;">
 > setenv